Need assistance in choosing the right insurance plan? Get a call from our Expert.

 Yes, the maximum entry age to purchase term insurance for senior citizens is generally 65years , though certain plans may allow entry up to 75 years.

 Yes, a 70-year-old can buy term insurance, but the options will be limited.
-There are some insurers that offer senior-specific term plans with shorter coverage terms and higher premiums.
+Only a few plans allow entry up to 70 years.
+There are some insurers that offer senior citizen term plans with shorter coverage terms and higher premiums.

 Yes, you can get a term insurance plan even after crossing the age of 50.
 Many insurers offer term plans for individuals up to 65 years of age, though premiums may be higher.